• Skip to primary navigation

 • Top Tip

 Aside from being healthy and delicious, this green bean recipe is so easy to make.
 It takes under 20 minutes to make with minimal babysitting.
 If you are just learning to cook or want to cook something healthy in a short amount of time, these Sautéed Green Beans with Furikake are a great recipe to start with.
-I personally love making this during the work week.
+We personally love making this during the work week.
 Even though it is simple, it is full of flavor and looks impressive too.

 What are Haricot Verts?